 offers a variety of programs and presentations designed to meet

-and awareness include the Fontaine Center Student Advisory
+The Fontaine Center Student Advisory

-based on student interest.
+based on student sponsorship and interest.

 Faculty and staff may obtain a list of available alcohol and other drug